-Are you looking to improve your website design?
-Product photo arrangement is a great place to start and there are two different areas in which you can address this design need.
-If you manage it well, image design and placement can improve your brand on many levels.
+Are you looking for ways to improve your online store?
+Reviewing your product images and photo arrangement is a great place to start.
+If you manage it well, proper product and photo arrangement can improve your brand on many levels.

-Don’t you just love it when you’re walking through the aisles of your favorite store and see the perfect product display?
+Don’t you just love it when you’re walking through the aisles of your favorite store and see a perfect product display?
 Maybe there’s one celebrating your favorite sports team… or a holiday season.
 You may not even consciously realize it but, your mind and body react.
-Often times, these clever displays will put a smile on your lips or even give a sense of wonder, just thinking about how much time and creativity were required to build them.
-It’s all about the product photo arrangement!
+Often times, these clever displays will put a smile on your face or make you pause in wonder, thinking about how much time and creativity were required to build the eye-catching exhibit.
+This emotion that passes through your mind and body, it’s all about how the products present!

 Clever store displays will increase your happiness and satisfy your overall emotional state, which is really good for the store’s overall sales.
 The same thing can be done in an eCommerce store, however.
-With the proper placement of items in your product photos and well thought out placement of the photos on your site, you’ll see how product image arrangement can boost your shoppers’ emotion and your eCommerce sales.
+With the proper placement of items in your product photos and well thought out placement of images on your site, you’ll see how this type of attention to detail can boost your shoppers’ sentiment and your eCommerce sales.

-Whether you’re sharing your products on social media or just trying to connect with your online audience, coaxing a positive emotion from your target audience will brighten their day, and help your overall branding and sales.
-There are two ways you can look at product photo arrangement…
+Whether you’re sharing your products on social media or just trying to connect with your online followers, coaxing a positive emotion from your target audience will brighten their day and help your overall branding and sales.
+There are two ways you can look at product photo arrangement:

 - What’s in the photo itself.

-- How the photo is placed on your website.
+- Where the photo is placed on your website.

-Working with product arrangement in the photo is often considered the fun side of website design.
-There are many details that go into having the perfect product photo, however.
-At the very least, you’ll need lighting, a backdrop, and a quality camera.
-When working with multiple items for one photo, you’ll want to take it up a notch by planning an appealing product photo arrangement.
-This small step will go a long way in making that human connection… especially if you’re working with a main display photo or have several items to display in one photo.
+Working with product arrangement in the photo is often considered one of the fun parts of website building and design.
+There are many details that go into taking the perfect product photo.
+At the very least, you’ll likely need lighting, a backdrop, and a quality camera.
+When working with multiple items for one photo, however, you’ll want to take it up a notch by taking the time to plan an appealing product photo arrangement.
+This small step will go a long way in making that human connection… especially if you’re working with the main display photo or have several items to display in one photo.
 There is one rule that consistently stands out, however.